 There are benzo withdrawal treatment centers designed to support people with anxiety and addiction.
-These treatment centers are dual-diagnosis treatment centers which work together to ensure that clients have the skills to manage both of their anxiety and their addiction.
+These treatment centers are dual-diagnosis treatment centers that work together to ensure that clients have the skills to manage both their anxiety and their addiction.

 At the Robert Alexander Center (RAC) we work with individuals with a number of mental health diagnoses in addiction to substance abuse.
 Our clients receive comprehensive detoxification and treatment in our Louisville Kentucky facility.
 Contact us today to see how we can support you or your loved one with their benzo addiction.